Category: IELTS Listening

 Grammar

-In sentence and summary completion tasks you will have to write an answer that is not only spelled correctly but that also fits grammatically.
-Knowing the rules is therefore a great advantage.
-You may not always hear the plural ‘s’ at the end of a word, for example, but, with a good knowledge of English grammar, you should be able to identify when a noun must take the plural form.
-Another common example is the ‘ed’ adjectival suffix.
-Recognising that an answer should be an adjective can help you to give the correct answer even when you don’t hear the ‘ed’.
-Not only in IELTS Listening but in all modules of IELTS, practical application of skills and techniques must be backed up by ongoing study of the rules of the language.
+In sentence and summary completion tasks, you will need to write an answer that is not only spelled correctly but also fits grammatically.
+This can actually be helpful.
+For example, you may not hear the plural ‘s’ at the end of a word, but a quick analysis of the question should confirm that the noun must be plural.
+Another word part that is often difficult to hear is the ‘ed’ suffix.
+If you know that you’re listening for an adjective, that will guide you towards the correct answer.
+Not only in IELTS Listening but in all modules of IELTS, the use of skills and techniques must be supported by continual study of the rules of English.
+So back to the grammar books one more time!

-IELTS Listening: TED x IELTS: Why Is ‘X’ the Unknown?
+TED x IELTS Listening Practice 3: Why Is ‘X’ the Unknown?

 Questions 1-5 (Summary completion) Write no more than one word for each answer.